Security

 Ingress traffic

-The Snowflake Posit Team Native App is accessible via a secured subdomain provided by Snowflake, such as https://<prefix>.snowflakecomputing.com or https://<prefix>.privatelink.snowflakecomputing.com.
-Access is managed by Snowflake SPCS Ingress.
+The Posit Team Native App runs in Snowpark Container Services (SPCS) and is accessible via a secured subdomain provided by Snowflake, such as https://<prefix>.snowflakecomputing.com or https://<prefix>.privatelink.snowflakecomputing.com.
+SPCS ingress manages access to Posit Team.
 All standard Snowflake authentication methods, including organizational SSO requirements, apply.
-For details on ingress, see Ingress using a Service from outside Snowflake.
+For details on ingress, see Ingress: Using a Service from outside Snowflake.

 Egress traffic

-By default, the Posit Team Native App allows open egress traffic.
-This is managed using network rules.
+By default, the Posit Team Native App configures network rules to allow open egress traffic.

 To restrict egress, refer to instructions for changing the egress policy for Workbench or Connect via their management pages.
 The application itself only connects to Snowflake for the following purposes: